Winter Weather Advisory issued for Dixon by NWS - NewsBreak

 weather.gov

-Wind Chill Watch issued for Buena Vista, Cherokee, Clay, Dickinson, Ida, Lyon, O'Brien by NWS
+Wind Chill Warning issued for Antelope, Boone, Burt, Butler, Cedar, Colfax, Cuming, Dodge by NWS

-Effective: 2022-12-22 06:00:00 CST Expires: 2022-12-24 12:00:00 CST Urgency: Future Severity: Moderate Certainty: Possible Instruction: Monitor the latest forecasts for updates on this situation.
-Target Area: Buena Vista; Cherokee; Clay; Dickinson; Ida; Lyon; O'Brien; Osceola; Plymouth; Sioux; Woodbury WIND CHILL WATCH IN EFFECT FROM THURSDAY MORNING THROUGH SATURDAY MORNING * WHAT...Dangerously cold wind chills possible.
-Wind chills as low as 50 below zero. * WHERE...Portions of northwest and west central Iowa, southwest Minnesota and northeast Nebraska. * WHEN...From Thursday morning through Saturday morning. * IMPACTS...The dangerously cold wind chills could cause frostbite on exposed skin in as little as 10 minutes. * ADDITIONAL DETAILS...Blowing and drifting snow will also be possible Wednesday night into Friday as strong winds combine with potentially fresh, fluffy new snowfall.
-Confidence on snow totals is low but increasing.
+Effective: 2022-12-22 00:00:00 CST Expires: 2022-12-24 12:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Avoid outside activities if possible.
+When outside, make sure you wear appropriate clothing, a hat, and gloves.
+Prepare for possible blizzard conditions.
+Continue to monitor the latest forecasts for updates on this situation.
+Target Area: Antelope; Boone; Burt; Butler; Cedar; Colfax; Cuming; Dodge; Johnson; Knox; Madison; Nemaha; Pawnee; Pierce; Platte; Richardson; Saunders; Seward; Stanton; Thurston; Wayne WINTER STORM WATCH REMAINS IN EFFECT FROM WEDNESDAY AFTERNOON THROUGH FRIDAY EVENING WIND CHILL WARNING REMAINS IN EFFECT FROM MIDNIGHT WEDNESDAY NIGHT TO NOON CST SATURDAY * WHAT...For the Wind Chill Warning, dangerously cold wind chills expected.
+Wind chills as low as 45 below zero.
+For the Winter Storm Watch, blizzard conditions possible.
+Total snow accumulations of 4 to 7 inches possible.
+Winds could gust as high as 50 mph. * WHERE...Portions of southwest and west central Iowa and east central, northeast and southeast Nebraska. * WHEN...For the Wind Chill Warning, from midnight Wednesday night to noon CST Saturday.
+For the Winter Storm Watch, from Wednesday afternoon through Friday evening. * IMPACTS...Travel could be very difficult.
+Areas of blowing snow could significantly reduce visibility.
+The hazardous conditions could impact the morning or evening commute.
+Gusty winds could bring down tree branches.
+The dangerously cold wind chills could cause frostbite on exposed skin in as little as 10 minutes.

 Comments / 0